Keymaster65/copper2go/README.md

 * Desktop Workflows, if run on your system

-In times of automated build pipeline the needs for Workflow systems reduced, but a more lightweight git based, pipeline might still fit your needs.
+In times of automated build pipeline the needs for Workflow systems reduced, but a more lightweight git based, pipeline might even better fit your needs.

 #### Online Configuration
 Using git only, and compiling the workflow inside the container, you can very easy change your system's behaviour